Jbsmartaleck/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Command 5 displays first 10 lines of file
 Command 6 displays athe third line of a specific file

-Command 8 writes into a file the result of a command from another file
+Command 8 writes into a file the result of a command from another file command 9 duplicates last line of file